 Netsh (Windows Port Forwarding)

-# Forward incoming connections to internal host
+# Forward all connections on a local port to an internal host

 netsh interface portproxy add v4tov4 listenport=4444 listenaddress=0.0.0.0 connectport=4444 connectaddress=192.168.1.10

-# View rules
+# View all active forwarding rules

 netsh interface portproxy show all

-# Remove rule
+# Remove a rule

 netsh interface portproxy delete v4tov4 listenport=4444 listenaddress=0.0.0.0